gkappler/CombinedParsers.jl/docs/src/man/pcre-compliance-failed.md

 /^(?:b|a(?=(.)))*\1/
 ```

-(no 524) skipped, Captures in Lookarounds need refactoring.
+(no 524) skipped, Captures in Lookaheads need refactoring.
 Low prio because instead of using backreference, `FlatMap` is recommended in `CombinedParsers.jl`.

 ---